CtrlK

 Completeness

-Clearly answers both what (implement changes, run Playwright tests, inspect screenshots/text, review console errors) and when ('Use when Codex is building or iterating on a web game (HTML/JS) and needs a reliable development + testing loop').
+Explicitly answers both 'what' (implement changes, run Playwright tests, inspect screenshots, review console errors) and 'when' ('Use when Codex is building or iterating on a web game (HTML/JS) and needs a reliable development + testing loop').
+The 'Use when' clause is present and specific.

 3 / 3